 On this page, we illustrate our University's yearly progress in international university rankings, starting with understanding what different rankings are based on and giving some numerical examples, followed by generic and specialised rankings.

 Universities across the world are evaluated in different international rankings each year.
-The University of Turku places within the top 1 % of the world’s universities and is in some fields among the best universities in the world.
+The University of Turku is among the top of the world’s universities in most rankings and among the best universities in the world in certain fields.
 In addition, the University of Turku is often ranked as the third best university in Finland.

 The original idea behind international university rankings rose from the need to compare universities on a global scale.
 Nowadays, there are many ranking lists comparing universities using different indicators.
 All rankings are unique, as they use different kinds of indicators or they weigh similar indicators differently.
 Most rankings evaluate research publications – their number and, for example, citations they get in other researcher’s publications.
 Criteria may also include international outlook, external funding, faculty/student ratio, or the university's reputation among researchers and employers.
 Usually, the overall score of a university is determined by combining its scores in different indicators.
 In addition to world university rankings, also subject specific, scientific or region-based rankings are published.